- Welcome -

 3. Anyone might say, It must have been dangerous in some way.

 4. Or a person might say, The giver made a mistake.
 It wasn’t for me.
-When they find out I was not the right receiver I will be punished.
+When they find out I was not the right receiver, I will be punished.

 Perhaps these dream interpretations are correct, but they are surface looks at the image and don’t reveal information about deeper meanings.
-They don’t reveal useful information that could help a person think about their situation in life and perhaps, make different decisions based on a new awareness.
+They don’t reveal useful information that could help a person think about their situation in life and, perhaps, make different decisions based on a new awareness.

 Deeper look into dream meaning

 Suppose you look for parallels in art and literature or memories in your life.
-Persephone wasn’t supposed to eat anything while she was in the underworld and had to refuse feasts offered her by Hades.
-If that’s the association then is there someplace in your life where someone or something is trying to seduce you into a life you don’t want to live?
+Persephone wasn’t supposed to eat anything while she was in the underworld and had to refuse feasts offered to her by Hades.
+If that’s the association, then is there someplace in your life where someone or something is trying to seduce you into a life you don’t want to live?

-Cleopatra lured Mark Antony to overindulgence on her barge and captivated him, bringing him against his wishes, to her palace.
+Cleopatra lured Mark Antony to overindulgence on her barge and captivated him, bringing him, against his wishes, to her palace.
 He didn’t say no and began his long, romantic and self-denying journey to disaster for himself, Cleopatra, Egypt and the Rome that was.

 Or perhaps the dream images of jewels on the plate remind you of the jeweled wall in the original film, “Journey to the Center of the Earth.”
 A character plucks an embedded jewel from the wall which weakens the wall.
-The weakeness allows a flood to rush into the enclosure and threaten all the characters’ lives.
-But, in that story the terrible danger also opened the avenue to freedom.

 Questions provoked by your dream